ApolloResearch/e2e_sae/README.md

 - local (i.e. vanilla SAEs): Loss function includes sparsity and MSE at the SAE layer
 - Any combination of the above.

-See [TODO: add paper] which argues for training SAEs e2e rather than locally.
+See our [paper](https://publications.apolloresearch.ai/end_to_end_sparse_dictionary_learning) which argues for training SAEs e2e rather than locally.
 All SAEs presented in the paper can be found at https://wandb.ai/sparsify/gpt2 and can be loaded using this library.

 ## Usage
 ### Installation